catalinghita8/android-mvp-dagger2/README.md

 ![Presentation](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/presentation_layer_diagram.png)

 ## Model Layer
 The model layer is structured on repository pattern so that the presenter has no clue on the origins of the data.
 Following this idea, the repository has two main use-cases, online and offline.
-In the online use-case data is first being fetched from the `NewsRemoteDataSource` and the local source is refreshed.
-I case of failure,  `NewsLocalDataSource` is queried.
+In the online use-case data is first being fetched from the `NewsRemoteDataSource` and the repository data is refreshed.
+In case of failure,  `NewsLocalDataSource` is queried.
 As for the offline use-case, `NewsLocalDataSource` has priority.

 As you might have noticed in the above diagram and discussion, the repository handles data interactions and transactions from two main data sources - local and remote:
 - `NewsRemoteDataSource` defined by a REST API consumed with [Retrofit](http://square.github.io/retrofit)